Viktor Litschauer

 Viktor Litschauer (1879 – 27 December 1939 in Innsbruck) was an Austrian mycologist.

 From 1899 to 1903 he studied at the Vienna University of Technology, where he was a pupil and assistant to Franz Xaver Rudolf von Höhnel.
 For several years he served as a lecturer at the Vienna Gewerbemuseum, then from 1908 to 1936 he was a professor of natural history at the Innsbruck Handelsakademie (academy of commerce).
+From 1931 to 1933 he edited the exsiccata Fungi selecti exsiccati Europaei with Heinrich Lohwag.
+Two other exsiccata-like series were curated by him later on, one issued by him and Lohwag.

 The mycological genera Litschauerella (Oberw., 1966) and Litschaueria (Petr., 1923) commemorate his name.